romanzhg/robot_utils/basic_control/README.md

 # Basic control

-Refers to readme.txt in the ros packages.
+Refers to README.MD in the ros packages.